KevinG396/kevinji.github.io/_pages/about.md

 ## 🔍 Online Active Target Discovery with Generative Model

-In various scientific and engineering domains, where data acquisition is costly, strategic sampling from unobserved regions is essential to maximize target discovery within a limited sampling budget.
-We introduce novel frameworks that leverage diffusion dynamics for Active Target Discovery(*ATD*).
+Strategic sampling within a limited sampling budget from unobserved regions is essential in various scientific and engineering domains.
+We model this problem as Active Target Discovery(*ATD*) and introduce novel frameworks that leverage diffusion dynamics *ATD*.

 ### Active Target Discovery under Uninformative Prior